If you missed any from before, here is a list of links to previous chapters:

 “Lady Ismene, please.
 You must trust me.
 Shhhh.”
 He leaned in and whispered next to her ear, his breath tickling against her skin.
-“He wants you protected, and I gave my word.”
+“I gave my word to protect you.”

 Ismene shivered but stilled, her eyes still on Othniel who fought valiantly against the rough hands of the men called Vladentine and Jordel.
 The smaller one issued instructions as they dragged Othniel.
 She couldn’t breathe, the constricting of her throat waging its own war against her body’s will to live.

 But in her motionlessness, Kendric did something.
 He loosened the knot of the gag, and she could feel the tip of a knife poke and prod at the skin of her wrists as he sawed at the rope holding them in place.
 He did it quickly, but she could sense his desire to keep the motion hidden.
 At the same time, he pulled her back inch by inch until they were near the door.